 Applicants must be high school graduates or the equivalent to be eligible for admission to the MLT program.
 Applicants must then satisfy at least one of the following routes of requirements for entry into the program.

-Route 1: Score at least the following standard score on each COMPASS assessment (43 on Algebra, 82 on Reading, and 65 on Writing) or receive a standard score of 19 on each of the ACT subtests of Math, Reading, and English.
+Route 1: Score at least the following standard score on each Accuplacer assessment (90 on Reading, 98 on Sentence Skills, and 103 on Arithmetic or 97 on Elementary Algebra) or receive a standard score of 19 on each of the ACT subtests of Math, Reading, and English.
 Students must also have completed one year of high school algebra, chemistry, and biology.

 Route 2: Successfully complete the following NIACC courses with a 2.00 GPA.